-At that point, you need an automation platform that can read the document, determine that it’s a claim from a lawyer, extract the appropriate entity names, including the policyholder and law firm, and so on.
+At that point, you need an intelligent document processing platform that can read the document, determine that it’s a claim from a lawyer, extract the appropriate entity names, including the policyholder and law firm, and so on.
 “It gets pretty complex to automate that process,” Brown said.
 “And over the last several years, I’ve seen a number of initiatives with different technologies trying to figure that out.”

 One approach is to apply OCR to read the document, then attempt to put the data into sentences, using sentence fragmenting technologies to identify various components.